Everest Three Pass Trek

 - We do not leave any wastage behind on the trekking routes.
 We either dispose of the waste appropriately or carry them back with us and send it to the municipality

 - We do not engage in any activities that affect the people in the trek places of Nepal we stay.

-Most of the time in the year, three passes route has low precipitation and temperature along with high wind storms and snowfall.
-So you most have to consider time as a factor in trek with this route.
+Most of the year, the three passes route has low precipitation and temperature, high wind storms, and snowfall.
+So it would be best if you had to consider time as a factor in trekking with this route.
 Spring and autumn are best for traveling through the three passes route.
-In this season you can explore the magnificent views of the Everest area with diverse wildflowers.
-Trekking three passes during winter are almost impossible as the temperature drops up to -19°C. However, Kathmandu is always a great place to visit.
+This season you can explore the magnificent views of the Everest area with diverse wildflowers.
+Trekking three passes during winter is almost impossible as the temperature drops to -19°C. However, Kathmandu is always a great place to visit.

-In a lifetime almost everyone wants at least one thrilling experience with a solo trek.
+In a lifetime, almost everyone wants at least one thrilling experience with a solo trek.
 Considering many factors during three passes treks, trekking alone is difficult.
-Without a guide, you may get lost in the snowy area due to unpredictable weather.
-You have to pass different peaks with glaciers so any mistake in the trek may have big issues.
+Due to unpredictable weather, you may get lost in the snowy area without a guide.
+You have to pass different peaks with glaciers, so any mistake in the trek may have significant issues.
 We recommend solo trip is not best for three passes trek

-You might need trekking gear like axes, ropes, and crampons when there is snow in the high passes.
-If needed, the guide will provide you with these trekking gears before the trip In good weather, these trekking gears are not needed.
-No mountain climbing skills are required you book your Everest 3 Pass Trek with MyEveretTrek
+When snow is in the high passes, you might need trekking gear like axes, ropes, and crampons.
+If required, the guide will provide you with these trekking gear before the trip.
+In good weather, these trekking gear are not needed.
+No mountain climbing skills are required.
+You book your Everest 3 Pass Trek with MyEveretTrek

 - At least two nights 3-star hotel in Kathmandu bed and Breakfast plan

-- Domestic flights (KTM-Lukla-KTM) with all surcharges airport taxes for guests and guide
+- Domestic flights (KTM-Lukla-KTM) with all surcharges and airport taxes for guests and guide

 - Trekking map